Drinnn/pipedrive-bling-integration/README.md

 ### Endpoints
-/deals -> Transforms every won lead/deal into a Bling! order (IMPORTANT NOTE: It's necessary at least one product inside the lead/deal)
+`POST /deals` -> Transforms every won lead/deal into a Bling! order (IMPORTANT NOTE: It's necessary at least one product inside the lead/deal)
-/orders -> Returns all orders in the database
+`GET /orders` -> Returns all orders in the database